gurditsingh/hydeout/_posts/test.md

  - **Producer Records :**
 	 - The ProducerRecord represents what will be published by the Kafka Producer.
-	 - A producer record is also fairly basic and straightforward, it only requires two values to be set in order for it to be considered a valid record sent by the Kafka Producer.
+	 - A producer record is also fairly basic and straightforward, it only requires two values to be set in order for it to be considered a valid record sent by the Kafka Producer (two values are the topic and the value).
+	 - The topic to which these record is destined.
+The value is really just the contents of the message that are to be serialized using the specific serializer in the configuration settings.
 	 -

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM1ODQ1MTEzNywtMTU4OTc4NjUxOCw2MT
-EwMDkzNjMsMTE2ODQ5ODIwMiw3NTIyNDk3MTUsLTI4ODQwNjQ4
-NywxNjE3NDk1NzQ0LDM2MjYxOTQ4MSwxNjI0MzQzMDQwLDIwMz
-U4MjE1MzQsLTEyOTgxMTIzMTQsLTQ0NTIzMDczMCwtOTY5OTU5
-MzYsLTE2NjA1NDkzNjksLTE2MzQ3NTM3MTUsMTE4NTU3NzA3MC
-wtMjA1NDQ4NjY4MSwtNDcwNDUyNjA4LDY1MDg5ODE4LC0yMDg4
-NzQ2NjEyXX0=
+eyJoaXN0b3J5IjpbNjYyMzcyOTAyLC0xNTg5Nzg2NTE4LDYxMT
+AwOTM2MywxMTY4NDk4MjAyLDc1MjI0OTcxNSwtMjg4NDA2NDg3
+LDE2MTc0OTU3NDQsMzYyNjE5NDgxLDE2MjQzNDMwNDAsMjAzNT
+gyMTUzNCwtMTI5ODExMjMxNCwtNDQ1MjMwNzMwLC05Njk5NTkz
+NiwtMTY2MDU0OTM2OSwtMTYzNDc1MzcxNSwxMTg1NTc3MDcwLC
+0yMDU0NDg2NjgxLC00NzA0NTI2MDgsNjUwODk4MTgsLTIwODg3
+NDY2MTJdfQ==
 -->